vyanmadai7/ML-Full-Course/README.md

 Most courses make things confusing...

-This one makes things clear and simple.
+This one makes things clear and simple...

 🧠 What you will learn